Maya Luna and Nature & Environment

 All ecosystems have their own unique attributes but also are dependent upon each other.
-They provide a breathing place and shelter for all kinds of juvenile fish.
+As a result they provide a breathing place and shelter for all kinds of juvenile fish.
 Most of the areas outside of Mahahual’s fisherman’s village, including ecological resort Maya Luna, have been targeted for “low impact eco development”.
-This in order to preserve and protect nature and to avoid turning Costa Maya into a mass tourism destination.
+This in order to preserve and protect nature.
+And to avoid turning Costa Maya into a mass tourism destination.

-Before we got the construction permit to build our ecological resort, we did an extended environmental impact study.
-This to ensure that the impact on the environment would be as minimal as possible.
-This study was approved by SEMARNAT, the Ministry of environment, approved this study.
+Before we got the construction permit to build our ecological resort we did an extended environmental impact study.
+Such a study ensures that the impact on the environment is as minimal as possible.
+SEMARNAT, the Ministry of environment, approved this study.

-Sea grass –at our ecological resort we use sea grass as fertilizer in our garden.
+Sea grass – At our ecological resort we use sea grass as fertilizer in our garden.